A Time for Expression

 I use a variety of breathing exercises to help my listeners prepare their minds and bodies for relaxation.
 Some examples are: deep breathing, the cleansing breath, the energizing breath, exhaling with sound, and the traveling breath.
 For these breathing exercises to be effective, it’s important to be in a comfortable setting that makes you feel safe.

 Deep Breathing involves breathing in slowly and deeply through your nose, letting the air fill your lungs and abdomen, and then slowly exhaling through your nose or mouth.
 It is a simple and effective way to prepare your mind and body to enter into a deep state of relaxation.
-You can listen to a sample of deep breathing on my guided relaxation recording "A Time for Relaxation"
+You can listen to a sample of deep breathing on my guided relaxation recording, "A Time for Relaxation"

-Some people find it helpful to place one hand on the chest and one hand on the abdomen.
+Some people find it helpful to place one hand on the chest and one on the abdomen.
 This will allow you to feel your abdomen move as you breathe.

 • Inhale and exhale rapidly through your nose, keeping your mouth closed but relaxed.
-Your breaths in and out should be equal in duration, but as short as possible.
+Your breaths in and out should be equal in duration but as short as possible.
 This is a noisy breathing exercise.

 • Try for three in-and-out breath cycles per second.
 This produces a quick movement of the diaphragm, suggesting a bellows.
 Breathe normally after each cycle.

-• Do not do for more than 15 seconds on your first try.
-Each time you practice the Stimulating Breath, you can increase your time by five seconds or so, until you reach a full minute.
+• Do not do it for more than 15 seconds on your first try.
+Each time you practice the Stimulating Breath, you can increase your time by five seconds or so until you reach a full minute.

 If done properly, you may feel invigorated, comparable to the heightened awareness you feel after a good workout.
-You should feel the effort at the back of the neck, the diaphragm, the chest and the abdomen.
+You should feel the effort at the back of the neck, the diaphragm, the chest, and the abdomen.
 Try this diaphragmatic breathing exercise the next time you need an energy boost and feel yourself reaching for a cup of coffee.

 Let your breath out with a sigh of release—ahhh!

 The Traveling Breath involves inhaling deeply and then visualizing your breath traveling to or filling a certain part of your body.
-When you exhale, you imagine the stress, tension or discomfort leaving that part of the body.
-On your next inhale, the breath travels to a another part of your body, and so on.
+When you exhale, you imagine the stress, tension, or discomfort leaving that part of the body.
+On your next inhale, the breath travels to another part of your body, and so on.
 Imagining your breath traveling through your body can help ease pain, promote sleep, connect you to your body, and enhance your sense of well-being.
 I recorded a version of the traveling breath, called "The Sustaining Breath" on my album "A Time for Sleep".

 To experience these breathing techniques, you can listen to samples of my guided relaxation recordings or attend my relaxation training sessions by contacting me.